Detecting Acoustic Blackbody Radiation with an Optomechanical Antenna

-We next proceed to investigate the transport of thermal acoustic radiation through the silicon substrate.
-We heat one of the blackbodies forming bath X with a 1 second long pulse of laser light, which elevates the average temperature of bath X on the order of 10 K. The heating saturates with an approximately hundred millisecond time constant, coming to equilibrium with a time scale consistent with heat diffusion through the thickness of the blackbody.
 We create a spectrogram of the membrane motion by Fourier transforming short time intervals of our signal collected from the optical detection system.
 Figure \ref{Temps}(e, f) shows the average spectrogram over a few thousand heating laser pulses.
 To estimate the mode temperatures of the membrane, we find the spectral area under each mechanical resonance peak for each line of the averaged spectrogram.
 To calibrate this data we assume the equilibrium temperature of each mode is given by a calibrated resistive thermometer used to stabilize the temperature of the sample mount to 310~K. This temperature is consistent with one calculated using direct measurements of the mechanical to optical conversion efficiency ascertained by measuring the optical response to a known angular deviation of the probe laser path.
 The 10~\% level uncertainty in this measurement is dominated by uncertainty in the optical path length and knowledge of the membrane modal mass.

 Fig.~\ref{Temps} shows that when we apply heat to bath X, the $(10,1)$ mode displays a significant rise in temperature, tracking the rise in temperature of bath X, while the $(1,10)$ mode remains at a constant temperature.
 The opposite holds when we apply a heat pulse to bath Y, where only the $(1,10)$ mode increases in temperature.
 This behavior is conclusive evidence that dissipation in the $(10,1)$ mode is dominated by acoustic radiation into bath X and is uncoupled to bath Y. Thus, we have performed a remote, spatially resolved, acoustically mediated thermometry, where different modes of our membrane act as directional antennas for thermal noise.